Just a few years ago, 4.3-inch smartphones were considered to be big.

 Size

 Let's get this out of the way: the Xperia Z Ultra is a ridiculously large phone.
 Don't believe me?
-Look at the Note 2 next to the iPhone 5, then look at it again here next to the Ultra.
-Sony's device is basically a small tablet that happens to have cellular connectivity.
+Look at the Note 2 next to the iPhone 5,

 What's that, want percentages?
 Okay then: the Ultra is 19 percent taller than the Note 2.
 It's 14 percent wider.